finix-payments/finix-flex-docs-generator/sections/payment_instruments_payouts/verification/response.md

 N | Recipient issuer does not participate in Fast Funds

 #### Push Funds Indicator (push_funds_block_indicator)

 For use in push-payment transactions, this code indicates if the recipient account can receive push-payments (Original Credit Transactions).

 Letter | Description
 ------ | -------------------------------------------------------------------
 A, B, C | Accepts push to card payments
-N | Does not accept push to card payments
+C | Does not accept push to card payments

 #### Online Gambling Block Indicator.

 For use in push-payment transactions, this code indicates if the recipient account can receive push-payments for online gambling payouts.

 Letter | Description